mattfarina/community-1/governance/governance.md

 * Maintaining the mission, vision, values, and scope of the project
 * Refining the governance and charter as needed
 * Making project level decisions
-* Resolving escalated project decisions when the subteam responsible is blocked
+* Resolving escalated project decisions when the sub-project responsible is blocked
 * Managing the Helm brand
 * Controlling access to Helm assets such as source repositories, hosting, project calendars
+* Creating, archiving, and deleting source code repositories
 * Handling code of conduct violations
-* Deciding what sub-groups are part of the Helm project
+* Creating and archiving Helm sub-projects
-* Overseeing the resolution and disclosure of security issues
+* Overseeing the resolution and disclosure of security issues.
 * Managing financial decisions related to the project

 Changes to org maintainers use the following: